khill42/OSC_IntroHPC/_episodes/02-bash2.md

 > **Wildcards** -- the asterisk symbol "*" can be used to represent a string of characters of non-zero length; most commonly you can integrate an '\*' into other commands to create search patterns.
 For example, `ls *zip` will display all files and directories that end with "zip", regardless of the leading characters.
 {: .callout}

-Insert directory image here and annotate to explain 'dir' shortcuts.

 ## Basic UNIX Syntax

 Here use 'cd' and 'mkdir' as explainers to demonstrate the use of up/down, tab and escape